nnikandros/JavaScript-notes/JS-Algorithms-and-Datastruct/JS-Algorthims-notes.md

 ```

+# Arrays

-# Array Methods
+## Array methods

--Basic methods of putting and removing items
+- Basic methods of putting and removing items

 `myArray.push(-)` puts the element at the end of the array ( .append() )
 ```js